dis-moi/websites/plugins/webp-express/README.txt

 For older releases, check out changelog.txt

 == Upgrade Notice ==

+= 0.17.5 =
+* Various fixes, mainly by community.

+= 0.17.4 =
+* Various fixes by community.
+Maintainer is partly back.
+Will be fully back mid august.

 = 0.17.3 =
 * Fixed two critical bugs.
 One occurred on PHP 7.4, the other when updating old WebP Express on Wordpress 5.3